themesberg/flowbite/content/getting-started/react.md

 ## Install Flowbite React

-[Flowbite React](https://github.com/themesberg/flowbite-react) is an open-source set of interactive React components based on the Tailwind CSS utility-first framework featuring interactive elements such as modals, navbars, dropdowns, carousels, and more.
+Flowbite React is an open-source set of interactive React components based on the Tailwind CSS utility-first framework featuring interactive elements such as modals, navbars, dropdowns, carousels, and more.

-4. Install [Flowbite React](https://flowbite-react.com/) by running the following command in your terminal:
+4. Install Flowbite react by running the following command in your terminal:

 ```bash
 npm install flowbite-react
 ```

-5. Import [Flowbite React](https://flowbite-react.com/) and add the `plugin` and the `content` path inside your `tailwind.config.js` file:
+5. Import Flowbite React and add the `plugin` and the `content` path inside your `tailwind.config.js` file:

 ```javascript
 const flowbite = require("flowbite-react/tailwind");